ovn-org/ovn/Documentation/tutorials/ovn-rbac.rst

 --------------------------------

-In the OVN RBAC deployment, ovn-controller connects to the southbound database via SSL connection.
+In the OVN RBAC deployment, ovn-controller connects to the southbound database via SSL/TLS connection.
 The southbound database uses CA-signed certificate to authenticate ovn-controller.

 Suppose there are three machines in your deployment. `machine_1` runs